Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 integration with PowerShell it is necessary to have [Git for Windows](https://git-scm.com/download/win) installed.

-- *CAUTION* The scripts adds domain users to the Azure AD tenant that you specify.
-We recommend creating a new Azure AD tenant to test this solution.
+- *CAUTION* The script adds domain users to the Azure Active Directory (AD) tenant that you specify.
+We recommend creating a new Azure Active Directory (AD) tenant to test this solution.
 - *CAUTION* It is recommended you use a [clean Windows 10](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal) (or similar) VM to deploy the solution to ensure that the correct PowerShell modules get loaded.